jpsca/MailShake/README.md

 --------

+© by Lúcuma labs (http://lucumalabs.com).
+MIT License. (http://www.opensource.org/licenses/mit-license.php)

-Originally derived from the mail backends of Django (http://djangoproject.com)> The original code was BSD licensed.
+Extracted from the mail backends of Django (http://djangoproject.com) The original code was BSD licensed.
 See `LEGAL.md` for more details.

-Copyright © 2010-2011 by Lúcuma labs (http://lucumalabs.com).<br>
-MIT License. (http://www.opensource.org/licenses/mit-license.php)